nathadriele/machine-learning-zoomcamp/midterm-project/README.md

 ### Univariate Analysis

-We analyzed the individual distribution of each numerical and categorical variable to better understand the nature of the data.
+Analyzed the individual distribution of each numerical and categorical variable to better understand the nature of the data.

 #### Age Distribution